 Who is it for: Fitbit health insights fans and on-the-go runners who want to leave the phone, music player, wallet, and even personal trainer behind.

 Fitbit is going all in with the Ionic.
 Priced $60 less than the Apple Watch Series 3, it has a GPS for phone-free running, hiking and cycling, an oxygen saturation sensor and a barometric altimeter.
 Of course, Ionic includes the Fitbit app’s rich suite of easy-to-understand and act on health insights, including its excellent Sleep Stages and Insights and cardiac fitness data from its continuous Pure Pulse heart rate monitoring.
+The Run mode includes auto pause and auto lap as well as the ability to customize the three-field screen for run essentials such as average pace, lap and full distance, and heart rate.
 The battery life spec of up to 10 hours in GPS mode and 4 days in watch mode doubles that of the Apple Watch Series 2 and is competitive with other GPS run watches.
 An app platform will allow developers to extend the watch’s utility.
-The colorful, high brightness LCD touch screen can display personalized, guided workouts, and the watch can even suggest a more intense workout after a restful night.
+The colorful, high brightness LCD touch screen displays personalized, guided workouts, and the watch even suggests a more intense workout after a restful night.
 SmartTrack automatically detects the start of runs and even swims (the seamless watch case is water resistant to 50M).
+Ionic can even coach you through personalized workouts with its on-screen animations.
 Up to 300 songs can be stored on the watch including curated Pandora Plus or Premium workout stations.
 Listen to them on wireless BT earphones including Fitbit’s new Flyer ($130).
 Fitbit does not forget style and versatility, offering a variety of interchangeable bands including leather, classic, and sport.